Making volunteering for causes fun

 - Social media integration — boost peer involvement

 - Events posting — help people find events nearby

 - Volunteer-only events (no donations) — keeping in mind financial constraints for students

-iPhones users were the clear majority, making iOS the natural platform of choice to design for.
-We opted for a clear, minimalist UI that would be simple to use, allowing typography and imagery to shine.
-Our color palette consisted of a single tone of orange to signify warmth.
-The brand color was used sparingly to bring attention to certain parts of the UI.
+The UI reflects simplicity that allows typography and imagery to shine.
+The color palette consists of a single tone that signifies warmth.
+Brand color was used sparingly to bring attention to certain parts of the UI.

 The Gamified System

 - Volunteer for a cause — by going on ‘Missions’

 - Grow your Hero — Level up by participating in Missions

 - Leaderboards — Encourage competition

 My team and I discussed the goals we wanted to measure in the user testing phase.
 We decided upon certain flows and tasks that we wanted users to perform and test the same.
 This would reveal to us if our design work or whether it needs improvement.
 The tasks that were tested are: